Melania's Parents Became U.S. Citizens Through A Program Trump Can't Stand

 It's worth stressing that sponsoring a family member does not, by any means, guarantee that they will receive a green card.
 It simply gives them a place in line.
 Once it's their "turn," they can then apply for a green card.
 That line can be very, very, very long: Immigrants who were sponsored by their families in June 2004, for instance, were only given the chance to apply for green cards in January 2018, according to the New York Times.

-According to their lawyer, Melania's parents became citizens of the United States through "chain migration."
+According to their lawyer, Melania Trump's parents became citizens of the United States through "chain migration."

 In addition to tweeting against it and denouncing it at rallies, the president has proposed strict new limits on which family members qualify for family-based immigration.